jprchlik/find_contaminated_darks/README.md

 This would run into an issue if ~~the dark are ran on a weekend timeline (always ran on Wednesday during the time of this documentation)~~ (verified to work when run on the weekend) or someone messed up the calibration-as-run calendar either by not following naming convention (Calib 3: Dark) or by failing to update the calibration-as-run calendar.
-If it is the latter you should fix it in the calibration-as-run calendar, but if you notice a pattern of errors you should report that to Ryan Timmons because verifying the calibration-as-run calendar ~~; however, the former requires more coding or manually entering the date in to the get_dark_files.py~~ (no longer needed because code checks if the timeline file exists and if not it it iterively searched backwards)).
+If it is the latter you should fix it in the calibration-as-run calendar, but if you notice a pattern of errors you should report that to Ryan Timmons because verifying the calibration-as-run calendar ~~; however, the former requires more coding or manually entering the date in to the get_dark_files.py)~~ (no longer true because code checks if the timeline file exists and if not it it iterively searched backwards).
 Using the last set of observed dark times, the dark files are download from JSOC using the drms module (get_dark_files.py) The code initially places the level1 dark files in /data/alisdair/IRIS_LEVEL1_DARKS/YYYY/MM/(simpleB or complexA; depending on OBSID)